1976 Zagreb mid-air collision: Flights

 British Airways Flight 476 departed London Heathrow Airport for Istanbul Atatürk Airport at 08:32 UTC as flight BA476, with fifty-four passengers on board and a crew of nine.
 The flight crew of the Hawker Siddeley Trident consisted of Captain Dennis Tann (44), First Officer Brian Helm, and Flight Engineer Martin Flint.
 Captain Tann was highly experienced, having logged 10,781 flying hours by the time of the accident.

-Inex-Adria Flight 550 departed Split Airport at 09:48 UTC bound for Cologne Bonn Airport as flight JP550.
+Inex-Adria Flight 550 departed Split Airport at 09:48 UTC (10:48 local time) bound for Cologne Bonn Airport as flight JP550.
 It carried 108 passengers, mostly German holiday-makers returning home at the end of a holiday on the Dalmatian coast, and a crew of five.
 The flight crew consisted of Captain Jože Krumpak (51), an experienced pilot with 10,157 flying hours, and First Officer Dušan Ivanuš.
-Inex-Adria was a charter airline based in the Socialist Republic of Slovenia, the northernmost of the constituent republics making up SFR Yugoslavia.
+Inex-Adria was a charter airline based in Slovenia, the northernmost of the constituent republics making up SFR Yugoslavia.

 Both flights proceeded uneventfully until they approached the Zagreb VOR.